sagarkharbikar25/Spend-Lens/USER_INTERVIEWS.md

 ## Interview 2

-**Name / role / company stage:** Sneha T., Engineering Manager, funded startup (~22 people, Series A)
+**Name / role / company stage:** Divya M., CS Student & Tech Lead of the college WebDev Club (~15 student developers)

 **Date:** 2026-05-23

-**How we connected:** Found Sneha through a mutual connection in a local developer community Slack (BuildWithIndia).
-She manages 6 engineers and handles the AI tool budget approvals.
+**How we connected:** We have the same Database Systems class.
+I sat next to her in the library and asked her to run the tool using the small budget the WebDev club gets from the university for their projects.

 ### Direct quotes (3+)

-1. "My team uses ChatGPT Plus individually and also pays for an OpenAI API key for the backend.
-I never thought about whether those overlap."
+1. "We literally share one ChatGPT Plus account across three club leads.
+I didn't even realize OpenAI's API was so cheap for the backend stuff we're doing compared to what we pay for the UI."
-2. "The confidence levels are actually the most useful thing here.
-'Possible' vs 'certain' helps me decide whether to bring this to my CEO or just quietly fix it."
+2. "The confidence levels are super helpful.
+'Possible' vs 'certain' makes it feel like it's actually giving me advice, not just blindly telling me to cancel my subscriptions."
-3. "I would love a PDF version of this report.
-Something I can attach in a budget review meeting without sharing a link."
+3. "I would actually use a PDF version of this report.
+Something I can attach when I request budget approval from the student council."
-4. "The form takes maybe 3 minutes to fill.
-That's fast enough that I'd do it every quarter."
+4. "The form took me maybe 2 minutes.
+It's so fast that I didn't get bored."

-**Most surprising thing:** Sneha did not realize that ChatGPT Plus individual licenses ($20/user) are often cheaper than ChatGPT Team ($25/user) for teams under 4 people where admin controls don't matter.
-She was on Team plan for a 3-person group, which was $15/month more than needed.
+**Most surprising thing:** Sneha's club was paying for ChatGPT Plus ($20/mo) just to use it for basic code review, but they were also paying for GitHub Copilot for all leads.
+She didn't realize how much the features overlapped for basic web dev tasks until she saw the breakdown.

-**What changed in the product:** After this interview, I made sure the reasoning text for each recommendation is specific and finance-friendly (e.g., "Team plan adds SSO but costs $5/user more.
-At 3 users, that's $15/mo with no benefit").
-Sneha said vague suggestions would not get past her finance review.
+**What changed in the product:** After this interview, I made sure the reasoning text for each recommendation is very specific (e.g., explaining exactly *why* Copilot might make ChatGPT Plus redundant for coding).
+Sneha said vague suggestions wouldn't help her justify budget changes to the student council.

 ---

 ## Interview 3

-**Name / role / company stage:** Arjun S., Indie developer / freelancer (~1 person, solo)
+**Name / role / company stage:** Anushka M., College friend & freelance web developer (solo)

 **Date:** 2026-05-25

-**How we connected:** Posted in a developer WhatsApp group asking if anyone was spending on AI tools and willing to share.
-Arjun replied within 10 minutes.
+**How we connected:** We've been working on our final year project together.
+He does a lot of freelance React work on the side and pays for his own AI tools out of pocket, so I texted him the link on WhatsApp.

 ### Direct quotes (3+)

-1. "I'm just one person and I pay for Cursor Pro and Claude Pro.
-That's already $40 a month.
-I had no idea the free tiers might be enough for what I do."
+1. "I pay for Cursor Pro and Claude Pro right now.
+That's 40 bucks a month out of my freelance money.
+I honestly had no idea the free tiers might be enough for what I do."
-2. "I thought I needed Pro just because I work on code every day.
-But actually, I mostly use it for writing SQL queries and README files — that's probably covered by free."
+2. "I thought I needed Pro just because I code every day.
+But since I mostly write simple frontend components and docs, free is probably enough."
-3. "The audit said 'possible savings' not 'certain', which is honest.
-It gave me a reason to actually try the free tier for a week instead of assuming I need paid."
+3. "The audit said 'possible savings' which felt honest.
+It didn't force me to switch, it just gave me a reason to try the free tier for a week."
-4. "I would have dismissed this immediately if it said 'you should use Credex.'
-But it talked about my actual tools and numbers, so it felt relevant."
+4. "If it just said 'Buy Credex credits', I would have closed the tab immediately.
+But it actually analyzed my specific numbers first."

-**Most surprising thing:** Arjun's actual usage pattern (light SQL help + documentation writing) is exactly what free tiers are designed for.
-He assumed paying = better results, but the tool surfaced that his use case might not justify $40/month.
-He said he would try free tier for Cursor for the next 30 days.
+**Most surprising thing:** Arjun's actual usage pattern (light UI coding + documentation) is exactly what the generous free tiers of Claude and Cursor are designed for.
+He assumed paying meant he was getting a "professional" output, but the tool showed him that his use case didn't justify spending his hard-earned freelance cash.

-**What changed in the product:** Added use case-aware logic in the Cursor rule specifically: if a single user selects "writing" or "data" as their primary use case AND is on Cursor Pro, we flag it as a "possible" downgrade opportunity with honest reasoning.
+**What changed in the product:** I added use case-aware logic to the audit engine.
+If a solo user selects "writing" or "data" as their primary use case AND is on Cursor Pro, it now flags it as a "possible" downgrade opportunity with honest reasoning.
 This was directly inspired by Arjun's feedback.